-- ment to more than 50 Baha'i college applicants because of their religious affiliation; and - (2) "The country materially contributed to human rights abuses . . . in Yemen, through its support for Houthi rebels and directing authorities in Houthi-controlled areas of Yemen to harass and detain Baha'is because of their religious affiliation."; - Whereas the 2019 Annual Report of the United States Commission on International Religious Freedom provides, in part- - (1) "There are more than 300,000 Baha'is in Iran, who together constitute the largest non-Muslim religious majority in the country."; - (2) "Shiraz city councilman Mehdi Hajati was arrested on the order of the Shiraz Revolutionary Court after criticizing the arrests of Baha'is in his city."; and - (3) "Security forces also prevented the burial of two deceased Baha'i individuals in a Baha'i cemetery in Kerman after it was sealed in March 2018.
-In October, the body of a deceased Baha'i woman was exhumed four days after her burial and abandoned in a desert area outside the town of Jaban."; - Whereas the Baha'i International Community has documented more than 26,000 items of anti-Baha'i hate propaganda in Iran's official and semi official media since January 2014; - Whereas the Government of Iran is a party to the International Covenants on Human Rights and is in violation of its obligations under such covenants; - Whereas section 105 of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (22 U.S.C.
+- Whereas according to the 2020 Annual Report of the United States Commission on International Religious Freedom (USCIRF)- - (1) "There are more than 300,000 Baha'is in Iran, who together constitute the largest non-Muslim religious minority in the country."; - (2) "Security forces also prevented the burial of two deceased Baha'i individuals in a Baha'i cemetery in Kerman after it was sealed in March 2018.
+In October, the body of a deceased Baha'i woman was exhumed four days after her burial and abandoned in a desert area outside the town of Jaban."; - (3) There is a "particular uptick in the persecution of Baha'is", including of local government officials who advocated on behalf of Baha'is, and the Iranian government blamed Baha'is, without evidence, for wide-spread popular protests in 2019; and - (4) "In July 2019, Twitter banned several official Iranian media accounts for incitement against Baha'is in Iran."; - Whereas the Baha'i International Community documented a more than 50 percent increase in hate propaganda directed against the Baha'is in the twelve-month period ending August 2020 compared to prior years with more than 9,500 such articles, videos, or web pages appearing in Iranian government-controlled or government-sponsored media; - Whereas Iran is a member of the United Nations and a signatory to both the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, among other international human rights treaties, without reservation;

+Whereas section 105 of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (22 U.S.C.
 8514) authorizes the President to impose sanctions on individuals "responsible for or complicit in, or responsible for ordering, controlling, or otherwise directing, the commission of serious human rights abuses against citizens of Iran or their family members on or after June 12, 2009"; and

-Whereas the Iran Threat Reduction and Syria Human Rights Act of 2012 (Public Law 112-158) amends and expands the authorities established under the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (Public Law 111-195) to sanction Iranian human rights abusers: Now, therefore, be it
+Whereas the Iran Threat Reduction and Syria Human Rights Act of 2012 (Public Law 112-158) amends and expands the authorities established under the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 to sanction Iranian human rights abusers: Now, therefore, be it